AdamShakh/Landing_1/README.md

-# searchList_payList
+# Landing 1

-> My ultimate Nuxt.js project
+> Ad and subscribe Landing of Service

 ## Build Setup